UpamanyuDatta/Digitization-Dashboard/README.md

 ##Import Codes
 The file Import-R.R contains the relevant code to import, do some basic manipulations and set up the first R image which contains the imported objects, ready to be passed through the next set of codes.

+##Setup Codes
+The file Setup-R.R contains the relevant code to take the image saved by the previous script, sticth the relevant objects together and create well defined R objects that would be ready for subsequent analysis.
+As an example, imported image has geographical information in separate objects.
+Here, all those separate objects are brought together to create the Geography Master.
+Similarly, all CBOs, which sat in the same object earlier, are now assigned thier separate objects, and then mapped back to their parent CBOs to have a clearer hierarchy.